YoyoShih/commodity_future_price/README.md

 ## 🔹 Future Improvement

 While there has been some initial results achieved, obviously there are still many things to do, including but not limit to:
-- Data issue: Adding more commodity futures data; Data correctness issue solving; Try other index or other target's futures
+- Data issue: Adding more commodity futures data; Try other index or other target's futures
 - Model: Try GLM instead of MLS
 - Strategy: Considering more complex trading strategies